pixl8/Preside-CMS/support/docs/docs/02.devguides/23.formbuilder/02.itemtypes/page.md

 content.title=Content and layout
 ```

-Each item _type_ subsequently has it's own `.properties` file that lives at `/i18n/formbuilder/item-types/(itemtype).properties`.
+Each item _type_ subsequently has its own `.properties` file that lives at `/i18n/formbuilder/item-types/(itemtype).properties`.
 A bare minimum `.properties` file for an item type should define a `title` and `iconclass` key, but it could also be used to define labels for the item type's configuration form.
 For example:

 ```properties
 # /i18n/formbuilder/item-types/date.properties